2025 Nepalese Gen Z protests: 10 September

 In the early morning, Nepali Army forces were seen patrolling neighborhoods in critical areas.
 General Sigdel again encouraged protesters to remain peaceful as the government attempts to restore peace.
 Between approximately 10:00 NPT on 9 September and 22:00 NPT on 10 September, the Army announced detention of 27 individuals on counts of looting, arson, and other "destructive and anarchic activities" and seizing weaponry.
 Later reports counted 31 firearms.

 In some places, protestors continued raiding government buildings and politicians' homes through the night, with one video showing a group of protestors taking firearms from homes, including what is believed to be a GSG-522 carbine and a bolt-action rifle.
 The pace was slowed down by noon.
 A group of protestors started cleaning the street near the parliament building that was set on fire the previous day.
 Many army weapons were captured by protesters.
 One video included armor vests, L1A1 SLR rifles, 37mm Webley & Scott "Schermuly" grenade launchers, INSAS 1B1 rifles, Lee–Enfield rifles, and Ishapore 1A1 rifles.

 Protestors held online discussions on Discord to select an interim leader.
 Around 10:00 pm NPT, the group voted and selected Sushila Karki.
 Balen Shah, mayor of Kathmandu, and Kul Man Ghising were other candidates.
 Balen reportedly did not pick up the phone.
 Durga Prasai separately met with the army chief, but no concrete conclusion was met.
 Karki confirmed her willingness to accept the role in an interview with News18.

 In Pokhara, two dead bodies were found inside a burned house at Nayabazar and Lakeside.

-Police stated that as of 10 September, more than 13,500 prisoners had escaped from prisons nationwide.
+Police stated that as of 10 September, more than 13,500 prisoners had escaped from prisons nationwide of them, one was Rabi Lamichhane, former home minister of Nepal and convicted to prison for fraud.
 Soldiers arrested 303 of those prisoners and handed them over to police.
 Seventy-three rifles were also returned.
 In Dhading District, two inmates were shot dead and seven injured by soldiers when they tried to flee, while soldiers also thwarted an attempted jailbreak in Kathmandu's main prison.

 TIA's closure was extended late in the morning, but eventually resumed operations.

 The New York Times reported that more than 100,000 citizens were using Discord, an online communication software, to select a nominee for interim leader.
 The server, described as "the Parliament of Nepal", had jumped to 145,000 members.
 The server had reportedly settled on Sushila Karki, the country's former chief justice, and proposed her name for meetings with the Army.